OLD MARCH BURN

 Old March Burn

-There are several March Burns in the parish of New Cumnock and all serve or have previously served the purpose of forming a boundary.
-The first element is Scots march ‘a border or boundary’ [1], which is pronounced mairch locally and the second element is the common Scots burn ‘stream’ [2].
+There are several March Burns in the parish of New Cumnock [1] and all serve, or may have previously served, the purpose of forming a boundary between lands.
+It comprises the place-name elements Scots march ‘a border or boundary’ [2] (which is locally is pronounced mairch) locally and the common Scots burn ‘stream’ [3].

-The boundary in question is unique in the parish of New Cumnock, in that it is made up of two burns, i.e. two Old March Burns, which flow in the opposite direction.
+In the case of the place-name Old March Burn, it has taken its name from an old or former boundary, i.e. the boundary is old rather than burn!
+The boundary in question is unique in the parish of New Cumnock, in that it is made up of two burns, i.e. two Old March Burns, which flow in the opposite direction of each other.

 The two entries for the Old March Burns in the Ordnance Survey Name Books are given below and in each case Andrew Smith, farmer in Beoch and his son John Smith are recorded as the “Authorities for Spelling” in conjunction with the Property Map.